-Fast forward a few years to age 21 and I’d finished university, armed with a geography degree and little idea about what to do next.
-Various part-time jobs that had kept me debt-free as a student (temporary work in factories, call centres, supermarkets) weren’t ones I wanted to do much longer, but neither did I have much interest in the kinds of graduate jobs or careers that other students might have been led towards.
+At 21 I graduated from university with a geography degree and little idea of what to do next.
+Temporary jobs in factories, call centres and supermarkets had kept me debt-free as a student, but none were ones I wanted to do much longer.
+Neither did I have much interest in the kinds of graduate jobs or careers that some students were directed towards.

 An invite to Zambia from a university friend shortly after graduating turned into eight months of solo travel through southern and east Africa.
 Travelling by bicycle hadn’t occurred to me at all, but the journey sparked a wanderlust to see more of the world.

-And so finding a job that allowed me to travel became the plan.
-Teaching English as a foreign language was the most obvious choice, so I completed a language teaching qualification and ended up in Japan.
+Finding a job that allowed me to travel became the plan.
+Teaching English as a foreign language was one option, so I completed a language teaching qualification and ended up in Japan.
 By this time I’d come across the inspiring stories and books of those who’d seen the world by bicycle.
 It sounded a much more adventurous and fulfilling way to travel than being a passenger on public transport, and a lot more exciting than being in a classroom.

 26691047825_8a877f06fa_o.jpg